rosshanmohapatra/wh-calculator/README.md

 # Murph - Work Hour Tracker

 A lightweight work hour tracker.
 Real-time work hour tracking for people who just want to work their hours honestly and leave on time.

-No productivity theatre.
-No cloud sync.
-No unnecessary complexity.

-> Every tick counts.

 ## Usage

 Open Murph in any modern browser and start tracking instantly.

+- Set a daily target
-- Start immediately
+- Click on Quick Start
-- Or log from an earlier time
+- Or enter an earlier time
-- Everything is stored locally
-- No installation required
+- End of the day you'll be notified to leave.

 ## Features